moorepants/eme185/content/pages/instructor-guide.rst

 - For assignments not co-graded with the instructor (e.g. memos), the TAs should calibrate by grading one submission together.
 For group-submitted assignments, choose a team from one of the 25% TAs to co-grade.
+- All feedback on the submitted reports and documents should be given via the Speedgrader tool so that a digital record is kept of the embedded PDF comments, rubric scores, rubric comments, and assignment comments.

 Memos
 -----